4138 Kalchas: Palomar–Leiden Trojan survey

 While the discovery date aligns with the second Palomar–Leiden Trojan survey, Kalchas did not receive a "T-2" prefixed survey designation, which was assigned for the discoveries made by the fruitful collaboration between the Palomar and Leiden observatories in the 1960s and 1970s.
-Gehrels used Palomar's Samuel Oschin telescope (also known as the 48-inch Schmidt Telescope), and shipped the photographic plates to Ingrid and Cornelis van Houten at Leiden Observatory where astrometry was carried out.
+Gehrels used Palomar's Samuel Oschin telescope (also known as the 48-inch Schmidt Telescope) and shipped the photographic plates to Ingrid and Cornelis van Houten at Leiden Observatory, where astrometry was carried out.
 The trio are credited with the discovery of several thousand asteroids.

 Kalchas family

 Fernando Roig and Ricardo Gil-Hutton identified Kalchas as the principal body of a small Jovian asteroid family, using the hierarchical clustering method (HCM), which looks for groupings of neighboring asteroids based on the smallest distances between them in the proper orbital element space.
-According to the astronomers, the Kalchas family belongs to the larger Menelaus clan, an aggregation of Jupiter trojans which is composed of several families, similar to the Flora family in the inner asteroid belt.
+According to the astronomers, the Kalchas family belongs to the larger Menelaus clan, an aggregation of Jupiter trojans, composed of several families, similar to the Flora family in the inner asteroid belt.

-However this family is not included in David Nesvorný's HCM-analysis from 2014.
-Instead, Kalchas is listed as a non-family asteroid of the Jovian background population on the Asteroids Dynamic Site (AstDyS) which based on another analysis by Milani and Knežević.
+However, this family is not included in David Nesvorný's HCM-analysis from 2014.
+Instead, Kalchas is listed as a non-family asteroid of the Jovian background population on the Asteroids Dynamic Site (AstDyS), which is based on another analysis by Milani and Knežević.

 Naming

 This minor planet was named from Greek mythology after Calchas, a Greek prophet during the Trojan War.
-The official naming citation was published by the Minor Planet Center on 11 March 1990 (M.P.C.
+The Minor Planet Center published the official naming citation on 11 March 1990 (M.P.C.
 16043).

 Physical characteristics

-Kalchas is an assumed C-type asteroid, with a V–I color index of 0.81.
+Kalchas is an assumed C-type asteroid with a V–I color index of 0.81.